New York deluge triggers flash floods, brings chaos to subways

 "Nothing gets done," Ogando said, after a morning trying to bail water mixed with sewage out of the basement of the family home.
 "It's really bad.
 It's terrible."

-New York City Mayor Eric Adams, whose office issued a "travel advisory" late on Thursday night, defended his administration's response at a press conference on Friday saying that "all of the necessary precautions were taken."
+New York City Mayor Adams, whose office issued a "travel advisory" late on Thursday night, defended his administration's response at a press conference on Friday saying that "all of the necessary precautions were taken".

 In neighboring New Jersey, low-lying Hoboken, a city directly across the Hudson River from lower Manhattan, declared a state of emergency, with all but one of the southern routes into town under water.